02.10.2024

 Rebooting the debate: Generative AI and creative work

-Join our conference in Brussels which gathers artists, civil society, the labour movement and policymakers to find collective answers to generative AI in the context of creative work.
+On 2 October, FES Future of Work gathered artists, civil society, the labour movement and policymakers in Brussels to find collective answers to generative AI in the context of creative work.

 Chat-GPT and other language-learning models (LLMs) have seen a sulfurous rise in popularity among consumers, workers and businesses alike.
 Although, it is still early days, the technology is already affecting a wide range of creatives, from professional writers to illustrators.
 While LLMs may boost productivity, especially of less skilled workers, the way it is developed and deployed worsens the working conditions for millions.
 These workers now find themselves competing with their own work, a dynamic that favours corporate employers and capital.